 The author is a practitioner, not a lawyer.
 Most jurisdictions base their intellectual property law on World Intellectual Property Organisation (WIPO) principles.
 Please take legal advice on your own circumstances.
 The areas of most common concern are software licensing, copyright and confidence.

 The WIPO principles generally vest IP in the creator.
-It may be assigned or licensed as a property.
+IP is property that the creator license to someone else.
 For this reason, several of my former employers wrote terms into my contracts of employment claiming all inventions, designs, written works for themselves during the course of my employment.
-A customer should be interested in whether their supplier writes such a clause.
+A customer may require their supplier to write such a clause.
 Without it, the supplier may not hold some of the IP in which you are interested.
 The customer has no direct relationship with the employee.
 This is a mess worth avoiding.

 In artificial intelligence, the ownership of IP arising from the creative work of machines without the support of human actors is currently the subject of legal controversy.
-It has been established in some jurisdictions that machines and animals cannot own IP.
-It has been suggested that the ability to assign rights through contract may be stretching the law.
+Some jurisdictions have established that machines and animals cannot own IP.
+Your interests in AI IP interests include both the AI programme and the associated training data.

 Just as ownership is of interest, so is liability should an algorithm have a role in activity that results in harm.
 This is a branch of emerging art that is likely to keep the lawyers and their billing clerks busy for a good while to come.
 Lawyers love indemnity clauses.

 Most outsourcing contracts have well developed provisions for software licensing.
-Terms deal with who owns what licences and provisions for passing them to an incoming supplier so that continuity of service is assured.
+Terms may deal with who owns what licences and provide for novation to the incoming supplier.
 There will probably also be provision for novation of maintenance contracts with third parties.

 Almost invariably there will be a confidentiality clause.
 This will protect the pre-existing trade secrets of both parties, some making explicit reference to protected IP.
 A minority of contracts make reference to IP generated in the course of the agreement.
 The author has seen some suppliers exert strong claims during transition over anything marked with their logo and confidentiality statement.
 The reason has been to prevent competing successors in service provision undertaking some of the activities formerly provided.
 This is most acute where the services relate to software owned by a service provider.
 This is common in some industry sectors.
 The effect is to inhibit the customer from ever obtaining a competitively priced service.
 A nice position for the supplier concerned, less so for the customer.
-Whilst the author is content with 3rd line applications support (amendment of underlying code) resting with the application developer, 1st line (contact centre first response) and 2nd line (specialist support and configuration) should always be supported by appropriate tools, configuration data and maintenance information and passed on during transition to a successor.
+The author is content with the common practice of 3rd line applications support (amendment of underlying code) resting with the application developer.
+Operations sourced for 1st line (contact centre first response) and 2nd line (specialist support and configuration) should always be supported by appropriate tools, configuration data and maintenance information.
+The Agreement should provide a license for the content of these tools for the successor in operations.

-There will be an exit schedule defining the items and services to be delivered.
-Exit schedules are frequently badly drafted and disregarded during delivery of the service.
+The agreement should contain a schedule defining the items and services in exit.
+Exit schedules are frequently badly drafted.
+During delivery of the service, many customers overlook the obligations.
 The author managed a transition on behalf of a customer, asking for the latest draft of the exit plan immediately on settling in.
 First there was havering, then it became apparent that none had been started, despite its being 13 years late.
 This lack of preparedness was difficult to recover.
-Any incoming supplier is infinite in its request to know about the estate and its operation.
-The departing supplier’s lack of readiness did not help to maintain timely transfer, but probably did result in their eventually doing more than they would have otherwise.
+Any incoming supplier will ask for as much as it can possibly obtain of the service it is taking on.
+The departing supplier’s lack of readiness in this case did not help to maintain timely transfer, but probably did result in their eventually doing more than they would have otherwise.

 Suppliers differ markedly in their attitude to IP.
 Some are habitually open and see the sharing of process, performance data, designs and the like with a customer to be an effective way to build trust.
 Trust reduces friction in a relationship and allows the discovery of the best relationship and outcomes for both parties.
 It can become habitual and a positive element of the service culture, where cultivated by both parties.
 If that is true of your relationship, you probably have little to fear as a supplier who has been straight with you for many years is unlikely to deceive at the end.
 But then, you are quite unlikely to want to let go of them!

 Suppliers are most likely to be protective when they feel threatened.
 It is easy for a customer to suppose that they wish to avoid the display of past negligence or incompetence.
-It is more likely that there is a perceived competitive threat.
-It is well worth exploring obstacles, many can be overcome given a little consideration.
+Perhaps, it is more likely that there is a perceived competitive threat.
+It is well worth exploring obstacles, it is possible to overcome many, given a little consideration.

 The delivery of projects normally has associated intellectual property.
 Designs, processes, configuration and code are all developed and have enduring value in the support of the service once developed.
-This IP will only belong to the customer if a license is assigned in contract.
-A project manager ignorant of IP provisions cannot be blamed if these are overlooked.
+This IP will belong to the customer only if the contract contains a license.
+It is difficult for a customer to obtain such a license later in the service’s life.
 The best place for it is the master services agreement.
-Once generated, the products need to be stored in order and curated when changes are made.
+The customer should arrange ordered storage and require update on change.
 This benefits later projects, minimising both discovery costs and transition.
 Such knowledge management by customers and suppliers alike is rare in practice, excepting personal filing.

 Some customers take a cavalier attitude to their partners’ intellectual property.
 This is perhaps understandable when a party is seen to be obstructive and the IP relates to the customer’s operations.
 A colleague reported an organisation’s purchasing department passing one supplier’s solution to another.
-Claims for minor infraction are likely to be dealt with through a polite complaint in private.
+A supplier’s complaints of minor infraction are likely to be dealt with politely in private.
 More flagrant abuse runs the risk of being sued for breach of confidence.

 The Effect of RPA

 As the leading players increasingly automate, the ownership of configuration IP becomes a significant issue for all.
 These tools span the supplier’s core operations and customer-unique activity.
 Unless the incoming supplier uses exactly the same tool-set, the code of configuration is unlikely to be portable between suppliers.
-If the customer does not obtain a license for the IP of RPA configuration the development of which it is paying through the service, it will be faced by both a significant drop in service levels on transition and a hefty charge to re-create it as transition cost.
+If the customer does not obtain a license for the IP of RPA configuration, it will face both a significant drop in service levels on transition and a hefty charge to re-create it as transition cost.

 It is all in the Data